INTERNATIONAL TOURISM MANAGEMENT

 Discover more at our next open day

-Whether you want to work in areas ranging from tour operations and destination management organisations to attractions and events organisations, or even set up your own business, our International Tourism Management degree course at University College Birmingham will equip you with the vital industry skills and attributes to realise your career aspirations.
-Studying at a recognised Institute of Travel and Tourism (ITT) Centre of Excellence, you will learn how to analyse tourism trends and undertake real life industry projects in order to devise innovative, creative strategies to compete in the marketplace.
+Whether you want to work in areas ranging from tour operations and destination management organisations to visitor attractions and events organisations, or even set up your own business, our International Tourism Management degree course at University College Birmingham will equip you with specialist knowledge and a versatile skill set that will accelerate your career path in the tourism industry.
+Studying at a recognised Institute of Travel and Tourism (ITT) Centre of Excellence, you will learn how to analyse tourism trends and undertake real-life industry projects to devise innovative, creative strategies to compete in the marketplace.

 Why should I choose this course?

-• RESIDENTIAL VISITS – Take on tourism projects in the UK and overseas*, with essential trip costs covered by us past destinations have ranged from Amsterdam, Barcelona and Prague to New York, Toronto, Cyprus and The Gambia (* subject to visa requirements)
+• INTERNATIONAL RESIDENTIAL TRIPS – Take on tourism projects in the UK and overseas*, with essential trip costs covered by us – past destinations have ranged from Malta, Majorca, Barcelona, Lisbon and Marrakesh (* subject to visa requirements)

-• INDUSTRY APPROVED – Study at an ITT Centre of Excellence and work on live and simulated industry projects in association with our professional networks
+• INDUSTRY APPROVED – Study at an Institute of Travel and Tourism (ITT) Centre of Excellence, attending employability conferences and working on live industry projects with international tourism organisations

 • AWARD-WINNING UNIVERSITY – Study at the highest-ranking university in the region according to student choice (Whatuni Student Choice Awards 2023)